 Valuation and Allocation.
-For fiscal years 2005-06 to 2015-16,14 the law details the assessor's assessment methodology for determining the market value of commercial air carrier-owned certificated aircraft.15 The law provides an allocation formula to determine the frequency and the amount of time that an air carrier's aircraft makes contact and maintains situs within a county.16 A BOE regulation provides further explanation of the allocation procedure.17 The allocation ratio is made up of two components: a ground and flight time factor, which accounts for 75% of the ratio, and an arrivals-anddepartures factor, which accounts for 25% of the ratio.
+For fiscal years 2005-06 to 2015-16,15 the law details the assessor's assessment methodology for determining the market value of commercial air carrier-owned certificated aircraft.16 The law provides an allocation formula to determine the frequency and the amount of time that an air carrier's aircraft makes contact and maintains situs within a county.17 A BOE regulation provides further explanation of the allocation procedure.18 The allocation ratio is made up of two components: a ground and flight time factor, which accounts for 75% of the ratio, and an arrivals-and-departures factor, which accounts for 25% of the ratio.
 The sum of these two factors yields the allocation ratio, which is applied to the full cash value of a fleet of a particular aircraft type operated by an air carrier and, thus, the assessed value calculation for that aircraft type.
 The sum of the assessed allocated values for each make and model used by an air carrier results in the total assessed value of the aircraft for that air carrier for a particular county.

 Background: Settlement Agreement.
-Prior to January 1, 1999, California law did not provide any specific assessment methodology for valuing certificated aircraft, or for valuing the carrier's taxable possessory interest in the publicly owned airport in which they operated.
-In 1997-98, a group of counties and air carrier industry representatives met to resolve property tax issues on air carrier-owned and used property.
+Prior to January 1, 1999, California law did not specify an assessment methodology for valuing certificated aircraft, or for valuing the carrier's taxable possessory interest in the publicly owned airport in which the aircraft operated.
+In 1997-98, a group of counties and air carrier industry representatives met to resolve property tax issues on air carrier-owned and -used property.
 The end result was a written settlement agreement to dispose of outstanding litigation and appeals over the valuation of airport possessory interest assessments and certificated aircraft.
 The Legislature codified the settlement agreement in a three-piece package:

 Aircraft Valuation Methodology and Monetary Settlement.
 AB 1807 (Stats.
 1998, Ch.
-86; Takasugi) outlined the valuation procedures18 for certificated aircraft for a six year period, and included the settlement agreement's \$50 million tax credit provisions on future tax liabilities,19 as well as extensive uncodified legislative findings and declarations.
+86; Takasugi) outlined the valuation procedures19 for certificated aircraft during a six-year period, and provided